mikecormier/ggd-recipes/README.md

 For any comments / issues or to be added to the project, open an issue or email bpederse@gmail.com

-You can use the recipes from this repo using the [ggd-alpha channel](https://anaconda.org/ggd-alpha/) from anaconda.org, e.g:
+You can use the recipes from this repo using the [ggd-dev channel](https://anaconda.org/ggd-dev/) from anaconda.org, e.g:

 ```
-conda install -c ggd-alpha hg19-dbsnp
+conda install -c ggd-dev hg19-dbsnp
 ```

 **NOTE**: many recipes will depend on software in [bioconda](https://github.com/bioconda/bioconda-recipes) so please use: